shahariaazam/personal-blog/_posts/2013-09-03-deploy-and-update-codes-from-github-repo-in-php.md

 Now you have pushed something to your git from your local PC.
 Now just from your browser go to `http://yourserverurl.com/test.php` in this case I used `http://cloud.shahariaazam.com/deploy-git-php-tutorial/test.php` then you will see that your latest push'ed code has been update to your remote working server and `test.php` is outputting *hello world*.

 	The whole process will be done automatically each time when you will push something to your repo.

+Now you can work from anywhere (your personal machine, server machine) to push to that repo by `https://github.com/shahariaazam/deploy-git-php-tutorial.git` command and after changing something whenever you will push your server repo will be updated.

 Write your comments in this article if you have any question, suggestions.
 Happy coding!